Kioryu/ENSF-409-Final-Project/README.md

 3. Follow the GUI prompts to search, add, drop courses, view catalogue or view all registered courses

 * Access as an admin:
-2. Enter following credential to access the admin GUI ** ID: 123456
+2. Enter following credential to access the admin GUI:
+    * ID: 123456
-** Password: peanut
+    * Password: peanut
 3. Follow the GUI prompts to add course, add student or turn off the server

 ## Additional Features